 Common traits of bad credit history include multiple outstanding balances, bankruptcies, and delinquent on the present accounts.
 Common traits of a situational bad credit history include sudden loss of job, divorce, a medical emergency, illness, etc.

 How Long Will Improving My Credit Take?

 Taking the right steps to reconstruct your credit score from 575 to 640 may seem like a daunting task, but it is probably the best way to get better rates on your auto loan.
-If your score is below but close to 575, it’s likely that you’re able to qualify for an auto loan, but you probably don’t qualify for the best or even the mid-tier rates.
+If a persons credit score is below but close to 575, it’s likely that they can even qualify for a loan, but they probably don’t qualify for the best or even the mid-tier rates.
 People with scores at or above 640, however, are usually able to qualify for these mid-tier rates, allowing them to save thousands of dollars over the life of the loan.

 Fortunately, there are things you can do to get your credit score up.
 If your score is hovering 575, odds are you’ve made a few small mistakes with your credit, but you have not made a major mistake such as filing for bankruptcy or going through a repossession within the past three years.
 Therefore, these strategies should help you get the increase you need to qualify for better rates.